 Read about checking a candidate's visa status and using the VisaView tool (external link) on the Immigration New Zealand website.

 Craig and his wife Divina own a Filipino restaurant in Rotorua.
 Newly in charge of the kitchen is Manny, a Filipino-born chef hired after their head chef retired.
 Four months later, a joint random check by Immigration New Zealand officers and MBIE’s labour inspectors reveals Manny is an illegal worker.

 Craig and Divina tell the inspectors they didn’t think to ask if he was allowed to work in New Zealand — he was already in the country and gave them a tax code declaration (IR330).

 Unfortunately, this isn’t considered a “reasonable precaution”.
 The pair now face a fine of up to $10,000.

 Find out what you know about hiring and managing people.

 You can offer someone a job if they don’t have a work or residence visa yet, but they’ll need to get one before they can start working for you.
 Many New Zealand visa categories require workers to have a job offer before they can get a visa.

 You may be asked to provide information supporting their visa application, including:

-Immigration New Zealand (INZ) has information sheets to help you if you’re considering hiring someone from overseas.
+The Immigration New Zealand website has information sheets to help you if you’re considering hiring someone from overseas, including: